Ntoi Rapapa

 Ntoi Rapapa (born 28 February 1968) is a Lesotho politician, former physics professor and former CEO of LEWA.
-He is the current Minister of Education and Training due to October 2022.
+He has been the Minister of Education and Training of Lesotho since 28 October 2022.

 Education and early career

 Rapapa was born on 28 February 1968 and was raised in Maphatšoaneng, Mapoteng in Berea District.
 His father died when he was 5 years old, and he was raised by his mother, who was a trader selling clothing, beer and produce.
 He attended Dahon High School.

 His BSc in physics and mathematics is from the National University of Lesotho (1993).
 He then gained an Advanced Post Graduate Diploma in physics from Italy's International Centre of Theoretical Physics (1995).
 He was an assistant lecturer at the National University of Lesotho in 1995–96 before studying in the UK, where he gained a PhD in physics from the University of Manchester (1999).
 He then returned to the National University of Lesotho, serving successively as lecturer (1999–2004), senior lecturer (2004–09) and associate professor (2009–10).

 He was the Chief Executive Officer of Lesotho's Electricity and Water Authority (2010–16).